JohnArcher/vscode-hollywood-mal/README.md

    2. Enter `Color Theme`
    3. Pick `Hollywood (Dark)` or `Hollywood (Light)` from the list

+## Intellisense

+IntelliSense is a general term for various code editing features like code completion, quick info, and some more.
+This plugin currently provides code completion and quick info support for all inbuilt Hollywood functions includig preprocessor commands and constants.

+As soon as you start typing, a box with matching commands is opened.
+Pressing `Tab` or `Enter` will insert the selected entry, often with placeholders for all required parameters.

+TODO ADD IMAGE

+Additonally you will see the quick help section for each command.
+If that is not the case or you want to hide this box, simply press `Ctrl+Space`.

+If you right away press `Ctrl+Space`, a complete list of all functions, preprocessor commands and constants is shown.

+**Notice:** Loading this amount of definition data for code completion and quick help could initally take some time when you opening or creating a project.

 ## Go to definition

 This feature lets you jump to variable, constant, or function definitions/declarations by pressing `F12` when on a proper symbol.
 This is also possible with `Ctrl+Click` on a symbol.